awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.RBAC.md

      When creating a user, you can set up to two passwords\.
 When you modify a password, any existing connections to replication groups are maintained\.
    + **Modify User** – Enables you to update a user's password or change its access string\.
-   + **Delete User** – The user account will be removed from any User Management Groups to which it belongs\.
+   + **Delete User** – The account will be removed from any User Management Groups to which it belongs\.

 Use the following procedures to manage users with the AWS CLI\.